semaphore-protocol/website/versioned_docs/version-V2/technical-reference/zk-kit.md

 ## @zk-kit/protocols

 The Semaphore proof contains public and private parameters.
 This library contains some utility functions to simplify the generation of these parameters.
-It allows, in particular, to generate a Merkle proof, the nullifier hash, the witness and a Solidity-compatible zero-knowledge proof.

 Semaphore protocol functions are located in the `Semaphore` class as static methods.

-If you need to use a library to manage offchain Merkle trees you can also use [`@zk-kit/incremental-merkle-tree`](https://github.com/appliedzkp/zk-kit/tree/main/packages/incremental-merkle-tree).
+If you need to use a library to manage off-chain Merkle trees you can also use [`@zk-kit/incremental-merkle-tree`](https://github.com/appliedzkp/zk-kit/tree/main/packages/incremental-merkle-tree).